 Yes, many test experiments and reports have shown that a shift in weather affects kidney stones.
 However, it should be kept in mind that this shift in weather, especially on the hotter end of the spectrum is simply a cause, not a symptom.
-It should also be paid mind to that with proper care and medication all diseases can be cared for and avoided.
+It should also be paid in mind that with proper care and medication all diseases can be cared for and avoided.

 4. How common are kidney stones?

 Quite common actually.
 Almost 1 million people go to the emergency room every year due to kidney stone-related problems.
-But, with care and mindful routine and lifestyle, these can be prevented.
+But, with care and mindful routine, and lifestyle, these can be prevented.

 5. Does summer increase the chances of getting kidney stones?

 If No – the weather simply affects the already existing problem, usually in ascending order.
-But not always or necessarily cause it.
+But not always or necessarily cause it